kkapelon/kkapelon.github.io/_posts/2016-12-21-docker-for-java-big-picture.md

 Knowing this information
 is important as you will see later on.

-It is interesting to note that Docker has actual competitors.
+It is interesting to note that Docker has actual competitors in most of its product line.
 The biggest one as far as containers are concerned is [RKT](https://coreos.com/rkt/).

 Docker (the company) is moving to a standards based approach (see [runc](https://runc.io/) and [containerd](https://containerd.io/)), creating specs for several critical parts of the whole ecosystem.